-If your “rainy day” fund contains enough money to replace your car, you can drop your comprehensive coverage and self-insure if you want to.
+If your “rainy day” fund does contain enough money to replace your car, you can drop your comprehensive coverage and self-insure if you want to.
 But before deciding, ask yourself three questions:

 1. How much will I save by not buying insurance?

 Using the WalletHub Car Insurance Quote Generator, you can calculate your average price of comprehensive car insurance.
 The price will largely be determined by how much your car is worth and the deductible you select.
 Unless you have a terrible driving record, you will probably save a couple hundred dollars per year by not purchasing comprehensive coverage.

 The highest amount at risk would be in the worst case, i.e. if your car is absolutely destroyed, then you will need to replace it.
 You need to analyze the risk in terms of how much stress and financial disruption is the worst case scenario going to cause you.
 By financial disruption we refer to calculating, what portion of your retirement fund, emergency fund or college savings would get wiped out.

 3. What are the odds I will have to pay to repair or replace my car?

 To answer that question, you should determine if you drive through hazardous areas.
 If so, the likelihood of damage to your car is greater.

 Hazardous areas include rural areas where deer strikes and other wildlife-related accidents are common; high-crime areas where car theft, break-ins, and vandalism are common; areas prone to natural disasters, such as wildfires, floods, mudslides, tornadoes, hurricanes, or earthquakes; or busy highways where gravel and other detritus can damage your windshield.